PHOTOGRAPHY TOURS - CAPTURE THE ATlas

-- Laptop, in case you want to edit and practice processing skills.
+- Laptop, in case you want to edit and practice post-processing skills.

 There will be an in-depth list of the best gear for the specific Photo Tour with our Welcome kit.
 You may also be interested in this guide where you can dive deeper into the best photography equipment for traveling.

 Our advice is to wear always light and comfortable clothes.

 We are photographing outdoors most of the times and constantly exposed to the elements, so we don’t recommend wearing jeans or heavy cotton clothes.

 A good reference to be comfortable is to dress in layers, especially in places with cold conditions.